TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection

 \section{Conclusions, Broad Impacts, and Limitations}

 We introduce TalkingHeadBench, a comprehensive benchmark utilizing contemporary talking-head generators to stress-test deepfake detectors under realistic distribution shifts.
 Our evaluations reveal critical gaps: even state-of-the-art detectors struggle with generalization across changes in identity and generator, particularly with challenging fakes like EMOPortraits~\cite{drobyshev2024emoportraits}, often due to over-reliance on non-facial artifacts.
 TalkingHeadBench will broadly impact the community by providing a standardized, challenging benchmark that reflects modern deepfake realism and complexity.
-We provide open access to the dataset, evaluation protocols, and baseline code.
-While we acknowledge one potential risk for the benchmark is that it could facilitate more sophisticated talking-head generation techniques, which could be potentially misused for deceptive or malicious purposes, our primary objective is to catalyze research into more robust, generalizable, and artifact-aware detection methods.
-The dataset only contains a finite number of videos and identities derived from FFHQ~\cite{karras2019style} and CelebV-HQ~\cite{zhu2022celebv}, which might not represent the diversity of real-world deepfakes that can be exhibited.
-In the future, we will set up leaderboards that allow performance comparison among newly developed generators and detectors.
-This benchmark serves as a crucial resource for developing trustworthy deepfake detection systems, essential for mitigating the increasing societal risks posed by manipulated media.
+We will provide open access to the dataset, evaluation protocols, and baseline code.